 Participation Group (PPG).
-We are an active group of volunteer patients who meet (with doctors and staff on a quarteriery basis and act as your representatives providing views and opinions and giving feedback about the surgery and the services provided from patients' perspective.
-The PPG currently consists of a Committee of about 19 members and we have recently established an active virtual patient joints on your (PQD) who correspond by email only - see below for more information about the virtua group and how to join.
-We are continuelly seeking new members to join ou virtual group as there is no limit on the number who can join.
-This is being introduced on an initial trial for 3 months, so that we can assess the impact the additional workload on our Committee members who are all volunteers A copy of the full PPG Terms of Reference can be downloaded via the link below:
+We are an active group of volunteer patients who meet (with doctors and staff on a quarterify basis and act as your representatives providing views and opinions and giving feedback about the surgery and the services provided from a patients' presentive.
+The PPG currently consists of a Committee of about 10 members and we have recently established an active virtual patient pointing on group on correspond by email only - see below for more information about the virtual group and how an initial trial for 3 months, so that we can assess the impact the additional workload on our Committee members who are all volunteers.
+A copy of the full PPG Terms of Reference can be downloaded via the link below: